wycks/SublimeText-WordPress-Autocomplete/README.md

 #### With Package Control

-You can install WordPress Auto Complete from inside Sublime Text itself.
-Open the Command Palette and select "Package Control: Install Package", then search for WordPress Auto Complete and you're done!
+You can install Wordpress Autocomplete from inside Sublime Text itself.
+Open the Command Palette and select "Package Control: Install Package", then search for "Wordpress Autocomplete" and you're done!

 #### Manual